CLASSIC FILMS NOT TO BE MISSED by suebob

 Guess Who's Coming to Dinner (1967)

-Spencer Tracy's last film, and Kathryn Hepburn always looks good.
+Spencer Tracy's last film, and see below!.

 Fargo (1996)